MonashMath/SCI1022/Unix-CLI.md

 $ echo 'bye bye
 >
 ```
 At this point, we seem to be stuck.
-Although in this particular situation there is a way to solve the dilemma (indeed, the solution is as simple as typing the closing quotation mark and then pressing the Return key; please note that in such a case the end of line character is part of the string to be printed as well), it is very convenient that you familiarize as soon as possible with a technique that lets you abort a command if you get into trouble.
+Although in this particular situation there is a way to solve the dilemma (indeed, the solution is as simple as typing the closing quotation mark and then pressing the Return key; note that in such a case the end of line character is part of the string to be printed as well), it is important to familiarize yourself with a way to abort a command if you get into trouble.
 This strategy is called "`Ctrl-C`", which stands for "**While holding pressed** the `Ctrl` keyboard key, press the keyboard key labelled `C`".
 Please note that `C` does not actually refer to capital letter C, but to the key labelled `C`, so that you should not press the key labelled as `Shift` in between `Ctrl` and `C` keys.
 There are a number of commands that can prevent or hinder entering further commands, such as, e.g., those listed in [Figure 8](#fig_list_commands).

 ```bash